Douglas DC-8: Super 70 Series

-Refitted with CFM56 turbofans, the Super 70s were certified in 1982.
+Refitted with CFM56 turbofans, the Super 70 variant was certified in 1982.

 The DC-8-71, DC-8-72, and DC-8-73 were straightforward conversions of the -61, -62 and -63 primarily involving the replacement of the JT3D engines with the more fuel-efficient CFM International CFM56-2, a high bypass turbofan, which produced 22,000 lbf of thrust.
 The conversions also includes new nacelles and pylons built by Grumman Aerospace.
 Maximum takeoff weights remained the same, but there was a slight reduction in payload because of the heavier engines.
 Modifications to create the -71 was more involved because the -61 did not have the improved wings and relocated engines of the -62 and -63.
 As well as the re-engine, 70-series aircraft got new avionics, a new air conditioning system and new wing skins.
 Aircraft would also typically undergo heavy maintenance and an interior refresh as part of the package.